This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 On our most recent three month trip, we visited three countries and although each of them were amazing in their own way, visiting Nepal was the headliner for us.
 It was a country we had always wanted to visit for its rich culture and opportunity to trek in the Himalayas.

 We spent almost a month in Nepal with kids and it was just as incredible as we thought it would be.
 We visited the old squares and temples in Kathmandu, rested in the lakeside city of Pokhara, went on a multi-day rafting trip and spotted a tiger in the wild on safari.
 But, it was our 10 days trekking that left the biggest impression on us and gave us a huge sense of accomplishment.

 It can always be daunting taking children to a developing country, but add in strenuous hiking, dealing with altitude and basic living conditions and it can seem impossible.
 But, there are lots of great treks you can do in Nepal with kids.
 Our kids were 7, 9 and 11 at the time and although our 7 year old was the youngest hiker we saw, there were other kids on the trail.
-Let me know your questions so that I can answer them in our upcoming FAQ post on trekking in Nepal with kids.
+I answer the most commonly asked questions about trekking with kids in Nepal here.

 - 1 Our 10 Day Everest Hike with Kids Itinerary

 - 3 Day 1 – Arriving in Lukla

 - 4 Day 2 – Lukla to Bangkar

 - 5 Day 3 – Bangkar to Namche Bazaar